 - Lag Cancel: Certain special moves can be cancelled with the IV series' ubiquitous Focus Attacks, these then can be cancelled by dashing forward or backwards at the cost of some meter.
 These "Focus Attack Dash Cancels" are an important part of high level play.

-- The first trailer for Super implied that Cody (the vigilante former hero of Metro City) would be facing Chun-Li (Interpol agent).
+- The first trailer for Super implied that Cody (the vigilante former hero of Metro City and escaped convict) would be facing Chun-Li (Interpol agent).
 Later trailers instead showed him and his somewhat-estranged best bud Guy.

 - The trailers and the videos showing all of the cast's Ultras could fall under this.
 The Ultra videos implied that all the fighters would be getting a new rival in Super.
 When the game came out, only a select few (Ryu, Chun-Li, Guile, Cammy, C. Viper, and Seth) received a second Rival Battle, and some of ones shown in the trailers ended up in different locales.

-- Soundtrack Dissonance: Rival matches begin with a dramatic piece of music combined with some Ominous Latin Chanting.
-This goes for every rival match, even those that aren't serious (Dee Jay vs. Rufus, Ibuki vs. Sakura, etc.).
+- Soundtrack Dissonance: Rival Battles begin with a dramatic piece of music combined with some Ominous Latin Chanting.
+This goes for every "rivalry", even those that aren't serious (Dee Jay vs. Rufus, Ibuki vs. Sakura, etc.).

-- Theme Music Power-Up: Played straight and subverted in IV.
-The rival battles may or may not use the theme music of the character you're using.
+- Played straight and subverted in IV.
+The Rival Battles may or may not use the theme music of the character you're using.